liborty/TokenCrypt/README.md

 `cp symcrypt hexcheck hexify ncrpt dcrpt keygen crptest ~/bin`

 #### `make install`
-Will compile and install everything into `/usr/local/bin`.
+Will locally compile and install everything into `/usr/local/bin`.
 It may ask for su priviledges for the integrated installation step.
-Appending `CC=clang` will deploy the clang compiler (if installed).
+Appending `CC=clang` will deploy `clang` compiler (if installed).

-A good reason to perform local compilation is if you suspect that the github binaries may have been compromised or you have a different machine architecture from `x86_64`.
+A good reason to perform local compilation is if it is suspected that the github binaries may have been compromised or when on a different machine architecture from `x86_64`.
 This step should be repeated whenever some programs and scripts have changed, such as after a fresh `git pull`.
 It will only recompile the C programs that have actually changed.

 #### `make`
-This will only compile and install those C programs that have changed but  none of the Bash scripts.
+will only compile and install those C programs that have changed and none of the Bash scripts.

 ## Dependencies